-Festival director and head of feature programming: Dean Bertram
+Festival co-founder and Programming Director: Dean Bertram

 Dean is a freelance writer and filmmaker.
 A fan of the fantastic genres since he was toddler, Dean's avid consumption of cinematic horror, fantasy and sci-fi lead, perhaps inevitably, to him founding Sydney's A Night of Horror International Film Festival and then Fantastic Planet Film Festival.
 He has a PhD in history from the University of Sydney.
+He co-produced A NIGHT OF HORROR: VOLUME 1 with Enzo Tedeschi in 2015, and is the writer and producer of the upcoming feature VIRGIN FOREST, from director and festival alumnus Kerry Prior.

-A NIGHT OF HORROR programming team
+A NIGHT OF HORROR programming consultants

 Bryn originates from Wellington, New Zealand, but has been based in Sydney for the past 17 years.
 He started attending film festivals in the mid-80s, and worked at the classic cinemas The Embassy (which later hosted the World Premieres of Peter Jackson’s Tolkien trilogies and King Kong) and The Paramount (where Ant Timpson first held The Incredibly Strange Film Festival).
 He studied film criticism, analysis, and production at Victoria University 1988-92.
 Bryn worked as a production trainee on Peter Jackson’s cult classic Braindead (1991).
 And was the resident film critic for the City Voice newspaper 1993-1997.
 In Sydney, he was the resident film reviewer for Revolver Magazine 1998-2002, and was employed as the film reviewer for rushTV.com, and provided film reviews for DVD Now magazine.
 Was editor of Horrorphile.net 2006 – 2012, and launched Cultprojections.com in 2013.